M1 Finance Review

 M1 Finance Performance

-For all of M1 Finance’s Expert Pie Portfolios M1 provide 1 month, 1 year, 3 year and 5 year performance data.
+M1 provides 1 month, 1 year, 3 year and 5 year performance data for each of the expert pies.

 It would be difficult to list the performance of the M1 investing pies that you create since there is the possibility of thousands of investment combinations.
 But your M1 dashboard will give you performance data.